A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Nonlinear Cavity Spectroscopy Under Strong Light-Matter Coupling

-Let's now inspect the signatures of our simulated intracavity transient absorption spectra.
-The Lorentzian system experiences contraction of the Rabi splitting in response to optical pumping, which manifests in an inward shifting of the polaritonic transmission features in Fig.~\ref{fig:nonlinear}e.
+Let's now inspect the signatures of these simulated intracavity transient absorption spectra.
+The Lorentzian system experiences contraction of the Rabi splitting in response to optical pumping, which manifests as an inward shifting of the polaritonic transmission features in Fig.~\ref{fig:nonlinear}e.
 Contraction occurs because the Rabi splitting scales with the square-root of the number of intracavity molecules available for coupling, and population is being transiently driven out of the lower state of the coupled transition.
-The contraction of the Rabi splitting from \SI{8}{cm^{-1}} at $\tau_1$ to \SI{7}{cm^{-1}} at $\tau_2$ in Fig.~\ref{fig:nonlinear}e is indeed commensurate with a 25\% reduction in $\alpha(\tilde\nu,t)$ from $t=\tau_1$ to $\tau_2$.
-Rabi contraction results in derivative lineshapes in the differential transmission spectrum (Fig.~\ref{fig:nonlinear}g), as have been widely reported.\cite{xiang18, renken21, son2022, dunkelberger22, simpkins23comment} We expect these transient signatures to decay on the timescale with which the lower state of the coupled transition refills.
-The polariton transmission intensities increase only slightly in response to optical pumping as the absorption coefficient is not modulated drastically at the polariton frequencies.
-The derivative lineshapes in Fig.~\ref{fig:nonlinear}g therefore feature similar excursion towards both positive and negative $\Delta$OD.
+The contraction of the Rabi splitting from \SI{8}{cm^{-1}} at $\tau_1$ to \SI{7}{cm^{-1}} at $\tau_2$ (solid versus dotted lines in Fig.~\ref{fig:nonlinear}e) is indeed commensurate with a 25\% reduction in $\alpha(\tilde\nu,t)$ from time $\tau_1$ to $\tau_2$.
+Rabi contraction results in derivative lineshapes in the differential transmission spectra (Fig.~\ref{fig:nonlinear}g), as has been widely observed.\cite{xiang18, renken21, son2022, dunkelberger22, simpkins23comment, pyles2024} The polariton transmission intensities increase only slightly from $\tau_1$ to $\tau_2$ as optical pumping does not drastically modulate the absorption coefficient at the polariton frequencies.
+The derivative lineshape in the differential $\tau_2$ spectrum (dotted lines in Fig.~\ref{fig:nonlinear}g) therefore feature similar excursion towards both positive and negative $\Delta$OD.
+We expect these transient signatures to decay on the timescale with which the upper state population of the coupled transition relaxes and refills the ground state.
+We illustrate this recovery process by plotting the transient transmission spectra at time $\tau_{3}$ in dash-dotted lines in Figs.\ \ref{fig:nonlinear}eg. As the system recovers following optical pumping, the polariton modes move back apart and the derivative lineshapes in the differential signal decay -- largely uniformly -- in amplitude.